Ireland - Maynooth

 - Visit the National University of Ireland Maynooth website at Maynooth University to learn about the university and life in Maynooth.
 Use visit Dublin for a variety of local events in the larger metropolis of Dublin city.

-- Meet with the CSUSM Study Abroad Advisor in Craven Hall 3200 to determine if you are eligible for this program.
+- Meet with the CSUSM Study Abroad Advisor in ELB 588 to determine if you are eligible for this program.

 - Obtain course descriptions from the Module Catalogue for each of the faculty in which you wish to study.

-Please note that registration for courses will happen during your orientation program and not all classes will be open to visiting exchange students.
+- Please note that registration for courses will happen during your orientation program and not all classes will be open to visiting exchange students.
 Having flexibility in course options is critical.

 - Consult with a faculty advisor in your major/minor department to determine if Maynooth courses will count toward you major.
 If so, complete a Study Abroad Credit Approval Form.

 - Order an official transcript from CSUSM and any other college from which you have taken a semester or more in

 classes (even if you have already transferred credit to CSUSM).

-Please send the transcript(s) directly to Global Education, c/o Tiffany Gabbard, ELB 588, 333 S. Twin Oaks Valley Rd.
-San Marcos, CA 92096-0001 or pick in person and drop off at Global Education
+- Please send the transcript(s) directly to Global Education, c/o Tiffany Gabbard, ELB 588, 333 S. Twin Oaks Valley Rd.
+San Marcos, CA 92096-0001 or pick in person and drop off at Global Education (preferred).

 - Read about your accommodation options and follow the instructions given online.